a-nikolaev/study-in-scarlet/README.md

 ![Tokenization example](./img/tokens.png)

-After that, it run a similarity checker (a modified version of [Sherlock](https://github.com/ag-gipp/sherlock)) on these tokenized files to assess how similar they are.
+After that, it runs a similarity checker (a modified version of [Sherlock](https://github.com/ag-gipp/sherlock)) on these tokenized files to assess how similar they are.

 ## Usage demo